Novartis/torchsurv/CONTRIBUTING.md

 # Contributing

+`TorchSurv` is deeply rooted in open source, spawning from our multi-institutions collaboration.
+We always welcome help new contributors for new features (or fix bugs!).

 We value contributions from the community to enhance and improve this project.
 If you'd like to contribute, please consider the following:

 1. __Create Issues__: If you encounter bugs, have feature requests, or want to suggest improvements, please create an [issue](https://github.com/Novartis/torchsurv/issues) in the GitHub repository.
 Make sure to provide detailed information about the problem, including code for reproducibility, or enhancement you're proposing.